G7 looking at Russian oil price cap of $65-70 per barrel - EU diplomat | Headlines

 G7 looking at Russian oil price cap of $65-70 per barrel - EU diplomat

-The Group of Seen nations is looking at a price cap on Russian sea-borne oil in the range of $65-70 per barrel, a European Union diplomat said on Wednesday.
+The Group of Seven nations (G7) is looking at a price cap on Russian sea-borne oil in the range of $65-70 per barrel, a European Union diplomat said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)